YJazzar/Electron-MediaPlayer/README.md

 - Refactored readDirectory() so that unrelated functions are split into their own files
 - Applied a filtering function when importing folders.
 The different file extensions that are allowed are stored in the config file
 - Changed table headers so that they become dynamically selected.
 To change the ordering and which columns to present, changes only need to happen in the config file.
-- Added ffprobe to dependency.
+- Added functionality to read the duration of a file.

 ### 5/11/2020:
 - Added the first successful React-Player tag.